adamff-dev/LocaleKeyboard.SH/README.md

 # LocaleKeyboard.SH
-A .SH file generates a Keyboard.cpp (For the Keyboard library) according to our locale choice.
+This software generates a Keyboard.cpp (For the Keyboard library) according to our locale chosen.

 <img src="https://raw.githubusercontent.com/BlueArduino20/LocaleKeyboard.SH/master/Screenshot_1.png">